Limit theorems for empirical processes of cluster functionals: Limit theorems for general empirical cluster processes

 \subsection{Asymptotic tightness}

-In this subsection we give conditions which ensure asymptotic tightness of $Z_n$ in the space $\ell^\infty(\mathcal{F})$.
-As a consequence, uniform central limit theorems for $Z_n$ hold if in addition the conditions of Theorem \ref{fidisconvtheo} are satisfied.
+In this subsection we give conditions which ensure asymptotic tightness of $Z_n$ in the space $\ell^\infty(\FF)$.
+As a consequence uniform central limit theorems for $Z_n$ hold if in addition the conditions of Theorem \ref{fidisconvtheo} are satisfied.
 The alternative route via asymptotic equicontinuity is considered in the next subsection.

-In general, the supremum of $Z_n(f)$ taken over uncountably many cluster functionals $f$ need not be measurable.
-Hence, in some instances, one has to work with outer probabilities and expectations, denoted by $P^*$ and $E^*$ in the following; see \citet{VW96}, Section 1.2, for details.
-The sequence $(Z_n)_{n\in\mathbb{N}}$ is asymptotically tight if to any $\epsilon>0$ there is a compact set $K \subset\ell^\infty(\mathcal{F})$ such that
+In general the supremum of $Z_n(f)$ taken over uncountably many cluster functionals $f$ need not be measurable.
+Hence, in some instances, one has to work with outer probabilities and expectations, denoted by $P^*$ and $E^*$ in the following; see van der Vaart and Wellner (1996), Section 1.2, for details.
+The sequence $(Z_n)_{n\in\N}$ is asymptotically tight if to any $\epsilon >0$ there is a compact set $K \subset \ell^\infty(\FF)$ such that

-Here $K^\delta$ is the set of elements in $\ell^\infty(\mathcal {F})$ which are at most a distance $\delta$ away from~$K$.
+Here $K^\delta$ is the set of elements in $\ell^\infty(\FF)$ which are at most a distance $\delta$ away from $K$.

 We will use the assumptions (D1)--(D4) below to prove tightness.
-The first two assumptions in various ways restrict the sizes of the functions in $\mathcal{F}$.
-In particular, (D1) ensures that sample paths of $Z_n$ belong to the space $\ell^\infty(\mathcal{F})$ of bounded functions on $\mathcal{F}$.
-Assumption (D3) is an asymptotic continuity condition on the covariance function which is needed to ensure that the limiting process has continuous sample paths.
-The most crucial condition, (D4), restricts the complexity of the index set $\mathcal {F}$ via the so-called bracketing entropy.
+The first two assumptions in various ways restrict the sizes of the functions in $\FF$.
+In particular (D1) ensures that sample paths of $Z_n$ belong to the space $\ell^\infty(\FF)$ of bounded functions on $\FF$.
+The assumption (D3) is an asymptotic continuity condition on the covariance function which is needed to ensure that the limiting process has continuous sample paths.
+The most crucial condition, (D4), restricts the complexity of the index set $\FF$ via the so-called bracketing entropy.
 To state this assumption, the following concept is needed.

-The \textit{bracketing number} $N_{[\cdot]}(\varepsilon,\mathcal {F},L_2^n)$ here is defined as the smallest number $N_\varepsilon$ such that for each $n\in \mathbb{N}$ there exists a partition $(\mathcal{F}_{n,k}^\varepsilon)_{1\le k\le N_\varepsilon}$ of $\mathcal{F}$ such that
+The {\em bracketing number} $N_{[\cdot]}(\eps,\FF,L_2^n)$ here is defined as the smallest number $N_\eps$ such that for each $n\in\N$ there exists a partition $(\FF_{n,k}^\eps)_{1\le k\le N_\eps}$ of $\FF$ such that